beRajeevKumar/Kanban-Task-Management/README.md

 3. Run the app using `npm start` command.
 4. When testing on android emulator, if you get a connection error use `http://localhost:3000/`
 5. The app is now running, Now you can test the WebApp.

-## Instructions

-1. Select the type of game between Icon and Number.
-2. Select the number of players.
-3. Select the grid size between 4x4 or 6x6.
-4. Click on the start button.
-5. Click on the cards to reveal the hidden icons or numbers.
-6. Match the cards to win the game.
-7. Click on the restart button to restart the game.
-8. Click on the home button to go back to home page.

 ## Useful Links